vaishwuzz/Spam_Mail_Classifier/README.md

 # Email-Spam-Classifier-Using-Naive-Bayes

-Naive Bayes is a supervised classification technique based on Bayes' Theorem with an assumption of independence among predictors.
-That is, a Naive Bayes classifier assumes that the presence of a particular feature in a class is unrelated to the presence of any other feature.
+Naive Bayes is a supervised classification method based on Bayes' Theorem, assuming independence among predictors.
+In other words, a Naive Bayes classifier assumes that the occurrence of a specific feature in a class is independent of the presence of any other feature.

-It is a popular technique for text categorization, judging documents as belonging to one category or the other (such as spam or legitimate, sports or politics, etc.) with word frequencies as features.
+This technique is widely used for text categorization, determining whether documents belong to categories like spam or legitimate, sports or politics, etc., using word frequencies as features.

-**Goal:** Previously unseen records should be assigned a class as accurately as possible

-* We have a bunch of emails classified as ['spam'](https://github.com/Surya-Murali/Email-Spam-Classifier-Using-Naive-Bayes/tree/master/emails/spam) and a bunch of emails classified as ['ham'](https://github.com/Surya-Murali/Email-Spam-Classifier-Using-Naive-Bayes/tree/master/emails/ham)
-(not spam)
+Goal: Accurately assign classes to previously unseen records.

-* The emails are first read and stored in a dataframe.
-They are then parsed using CountVectorizer
-* This information is used to train the model and its prediction is then tested with a sample input
+We have a collection of emails categorized as either 'spam' or 'ham' (not spam).
+The emails are initially read and stored in a dataframe.
+They are then processed using CountVectorizer.
+This data trains the model, and its predictions are tested with sample inputs.

-**Python Libraries used:** pandas, numpy, io, os, CountVectorizer and MultinomialNB from sklearn
+Python Libraries Used: pandas, numpy, io, os, CountVectorizer, and MultinomialNB from sklearn.

-The [Spam classifier](https://github.com/Surya-Murali/Email-Spam-Classifier-Using-Naive-Bayes/blob/master/SpamClassifier.py) classifies the given input as a spam/ham.
-A sample output is found [here.](https://github.com/Surya-Murali/Email-Spam-Classifier-Using-Naive-Bayes/blob/master/SpamClassifierOutput.txt)
+The spam classifier evaluates the given input and determines whether it is spam or ham.

-### Some Practical Applications:
-* Direct Marketing
-* Fraud Detection
-* Text Classification
-* Spam Filtering
-* Categorizing News
-* Medical Diagnosis
-* Face Recognition